SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 choose the location (if physical) and finalize the date(s).

 After SIGPLAN approval is confirmed, invite the people on the list to serve.
-Explain what is expected of them and any
-[policy decisions](/Resources/Policies/Review), and give them the date for the PC meeting.
+Explain what is expected of them and any relevant [policy decisions](/Resources/Policies/Review), and give them the date for the PC meeting.
 If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another set of candidates for